carla-simulator/carla/Docs/python_api.md

     - **Parameters:**
         - `r` (_float<small> – meters</small>_) – New radius where physics are enabled.
 - <a name="carla.TrafficManager.set_osm_mode"></a>**<font color="#7fb800">set_osm_mode</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**mode_switch**=True</font>)
 Enables or disables the OSM mode.
-This mode fixes a bug when running a map created with the [OSM feature](tuto_G_openstreetmap.md).
-These maps usually have roads with abrupt ends (borders when the map is outlined).
-Vehicles cannot find the next waypoint, causing the TM to crash.
-When OSM mode is enabled, vehicles will be destroyed when no next waypoint is found.
+This mode allows the user to run TM in a map created with the [OSM feature](tuto_G_openstreetmap.md).
+These maps allow having dead-end streets.
+Normally, if vehicles cannot find the next waypoint, TM crashes.
+Now it throws an exception, warning the user to activate <code>set_osm_mode</code> and then stops.
     - **Parameters:**
-        - `mode_switch` (_bool_) – If __True__, the OSM is enabled.
+        - `mode_switch` (_bool_) – If __True__, the OSM mode is enabled.

 ---